 How to normalize audio in a video on a Mac

 When a clip's sound is all over the place — quiet in one spot, blasting in the next — the fix isn't guessing a volume number.
 It's normalization: matching the loudness to a consistent level.
-Here's how to normalize the audio in a video on a Mac in one tap, 100% offline — the picture is untouched, and there's no account, no upload, no watermark.
+Here's how to normalize the audio in a video on a Mac in one tap, 100% offline — the picture is untouched, and there's no account, no upload.

 The fastest way: just ask